The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 PostPosted: Wed Jul 04, 2012 3:57 pm Post subject: WW1 - ALPHA Reply with quote

 Born 1888 in Maxwelltown, Troqueer.
-Son of Joseph Smith McKenzie and of Lizzie McLean (Clark) McKenzie of 4 Market St. Maxwelltown.
-Arthur was employed in his father's house painting business when he enlisted.
+Son of Joseph Smith McKenzie and of Lizzie McLean (Clark) McKenzie of 4 Market Street, Maxwelltown.

-Missing in action 12 July 1915 and listed on the Helles Memorial, Gallipoli, Turkey.
+Missing in Action on 12 July 1915 and named on the Helles Memorial, Gallipoli, Turkey.

 and his brother